How To Start Your Baby on Solids And Support Their Development

 For those very first bites, you may want to enjoy a simple family meal.
 Choose a whole food that is simple and colorful as your baby’s color vision has recently matured; perhaps an avocado, banana, or baked sweet potato.
 Let your baby touch the produce, smell the produce, and watch as you peel and eat.
 Then take some of the same item, perhaps mixing a bit with something familiar (breastmilk or formula) by mashing it in with a fork.
 Watch your baby open their mouth - and take pictures!

 Your pediatrician may suggest starting with processed baby cereal.
 You may want to avoid daily use of rice-based cereals due to potentially high levels of arsenic [1].
-Whole grain oats may be a better choice.
+Whole-grain oats may be a better choice.

 You’ll want to offer your baby simple, home-cooked foods.
 These may be foods you’re already eating, mashed, or cut in a way that can be eaten without choking.